Reliably make consecutive calls to imported functions. Use some new techniques and

 How do you make consecutive calls to a function from your ROP chain that won't crash afterwards?
 If you keep using the call instructions already present in the binary your chains will eventually fail, especially when exploiting 32 bit binaries.
 Consider why this might be the case.

-To dispose of the need for any RE we'll tell you the following:
+To dispose of the need for any RE I'll tell you the following: